 Mercy Corps Commitments to Action Progress Report

-PORTLAND, OR — Mercy Corps today released its first progress report on the delivery of commitments to action made by the organization in February 2020.
-The list of commitments followed an independent, external review examining what steps were taken when reports of sexual abuse by Mercy Corps’ late co-founder were brought to the organization’s attention in 2018.
+Mercy Corps today released its fifth report detailing progress delivering on commitments to action made by the organization in February 2020.
+The list of commitments followed an independent, external review examining Mercy Corps’ handling of reports of sexual abuse by Mercy Corps’ late co-founder brought to the organization’s attention in 2018.

 A complete summary of Mercy Corps’ response to details of abuse by co-founder Ellsworth Culver, including the organization’s commitments to action, can be found on the Mercy Corps website here.